bglarkin/wwp_terpenes/terpenes_indicators.md

     ## # … with 16 more variables: nc5 <dbl>, pbr5 <dbl>, br5 <dbl>, ss5 <dbl>,
     ## #   dm4 <dbl>, sv4 <dbl>, ss4 <dbl>, dm3 <dbl>, sv3 <dbl>, vig3 <dbl>,
     ## #   bi3 <dbl>, nc3 <dbl>, pbr3 <dbl>, br3 <dbl>, ss3 <dbl>, ht1 <dbl>
-    ## # ℹ Use `colnames()` to see all variable names

 # Functions

-Two wrapper functions are used to produce summaries of the function `multipatt()` and `strassoc()`.
+Two wrapper functions are used to produce summaries of the functions `multipatt()` and `strassoc()`.
 Two functions are needed because with the pre-rust assessment, only treatments are considered within each resistance class.
 Post-rust, assessments and treatments must be considered within each resistance class.

 ## Pre-rust function